codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 without being too much verbose, and listing lot of code directly with brief explanation of its purpose.
 The best way still remains to write it down, compile it and play/modify it.<br>
+This will be a series of posts, each one tackling and mostly implementing a single topic/module of the project:

+- [Part 1 - Protocol](sol-mqtt-broker), lays the foundations to handle the MQTT protocol packets
+- [Part 2 - Networking](sol-mqtt-broker-p2), utility module, focus on network communication
+- [Part 3 - Server](sol-mqtt-broker-p3), the main entry point of the program
+- [Part 4 - Data structures](sol-mqtt-broker-p4), utility and educational modules
+- [Part 5 - Handlers](sol-mqtt-broker-p5), server completion, for each packet there's a handler dedicated

 I'd like to underline that the resulting software will be a fully functioning broker, but with large space for improvements and optimization as well as code quality improvements and probably, with some hidden features as well (aka bugs